Uncertainty in Graph Neural Networks: A Survey: Utilizing Uncertainty in Tasks

 \textbf{Robustness.} \gnns are vulnerable to adversarial attacks, i.e., small perturbations in graph structures and node attributes could lead to performance degradation.
 Incorporating uncertainty in graph learning empowers \gnns with robustness against such attacks. \cite{zhu2019robust} propose Robust GCN (RGCN), which adopts Gaussian distributions as the hidden representations of nodes instead of certain vectors.
 By introducing Gaussian distributions, RGCN can automatically absorb the effects of abnormal adversarial changes and enhance its robustness.
 Besides, RGCN utilizes a variance-based attention mechanism, which assigns different weights to node neighborhoods according to their variances to reduce the propagated adversarial effects from neighbors.
 Though RGCN can model epistemic uncertainty in \gnns by Gaussian distribution variances, it does not consider aleatoric uncertainty and uncertainty from graph topology.
-Thus, \cite{feng2021uag} propose quantifying uncertainties from graph topology features, measuring both model and data (i.e., aleatoric) uncertainties.
-This paper utilizes the Bayesian \gnn to estimate model uncertainty and node diversity, which is intrinsic to the graph topology and defined as the number of different labels in the node’s k-hop neighbors, to estimate data uncertainty.
+Thus, \cite{feng2021uag} propose quantifying uncertainties from graph topology features, measuring both epistemic and aleatoric (i.e., data) uncertainties.
+This paper utilizes the Bayesian \gnn to estimate epistemic uncertainty and node diversity, which is intrinsic to the graph topology and defined as the number of different labels in the node’s k-hop neighbors, to estimate aleatoric uncertainty.
 Another disadvantage of RGCN is that it relies on prior distributions and the uncertainties are not well-calibrated.
 Therefore, \cite{shanthamallu2021uncertainty} propose UM-GNN, which utilizes Bayesian \gnns with Monte Carlo dropout to estimate epistemic uncertainty of a standard \gnn and assigns low uncertainty nodes with high attention.
 UM-GNN also utilizes an uncertainty-matching strategy to align prediction results between the standard \gnn and a structure-free surrogate model to avoid simple prior assumptions on structural uncertainties.
 Besides, UM-GNN uses a label smoothing regularization to calibrate uncertainties. \cite{zhang2021multi} propose a multi-view confidence-calibrated \gnn encoder (MCCG) module, which utilizes Dirichlet distribution to calibrate the prediction confidence for noisy or adversarial samples and utilizes the estimated uncertainty scores to control information propagation.
 Although these defense methods apply different quantification methods for different sources of uncertainty, they use the same key idea that increasing the weights of low-uncertainty nodes reduces the impact of the adversarial attack.
+Besides, although it is not explicitly stated that uncertainty quantification methods were used, some works have employed uncertainty-related approaches to verify the certifiable robustness of \gnns.
+For example, \cite{bojchevski2019certifiable} uses the minimum worst-case margin between the predicted or ground-truth node label and other labels under perturbations of graph structures to verify whether the node is robust.
+By intercepting messages from perturbed nodes, \cite{scholten2022randomized} uses whether the perturbed prediction is consistent with its neighbors regarding the majority vote to certify the robustness of \gnns.
+Both works perturb the original input graphs and measure the robustness with the variability of predictions under perturbations.
+This idea is similar to Bayesian \gnns, where uncertainty is measured with the variance of prediction with randomized \gnn parameters.
+In this way, robust \gnns are expected to preserve consistent and certain predictions with noisy data. \cite{sun2022adversarial} provides more \gnns robustness studies.